-Home Wi-Fi network owners have literally found themselves being dragged out of bed early in the morning by the police.
-They have had their computer equipment and other electronic devices confiscated due to suspicion of being involved in stealing copyrighted content, or even worse - child pornography.
+Police have literally dragged some home WiFi network owners from bed early in the morning to confiscate their computer equipment and other electronic devices due to suspicion of being involved in stealing copyrighted content, or even worse – collecting Child Sexual Abuse Material (CSAM).

-In one documented case, it was discovered that a nearby neighbor had used a family’s unprotected Wi-Fi signal to download child porn.
+In one documented case, a nearby neighbor had used a family’s unprotected WiFi signal to download CSAM.
 You do not want to go through that!

 Take the following steps to protect your home wireless network so that you and your family can rest easy.

 Most wireless routers use a default username and password to allow you to access their settings right out of the box.
 This default login information is well known for most, if not all, manufacturers and is readily available on the internet.
 In some cases, directly from the manufacturer’s website.

 All but the oldest of wireless routers support some form of encryption.
 If yours doesn’t, throw it away and buy a more modern router.

 Set your router to WPA or WPA2 encryption, following the instructions you received with your router.
 This will help keep any unauthorized parties from tapping into your wireless network.